Informatics provides an interdisciplinary approach to computing and the interaction of people, information and technology across organizations.

 Informatics has grown from the need to understand how computing impacts all aspects of science, industry, government, business, and social interaction.
 The Informatics Program at the Mount highlights the interaction of people, information and technology in a specific discipline.

 As an informatics student, you will develop strong computing skills in addition to the knowledge and understanding of the content area of your choice while benefiting from the breadth of a liberal arts and sciences education.
-The College offers the following areas of specialty for students who want to study informatics:
+The University offers the following areas of specialty for students who want to study informatics:

 - Web and Mobile